serverless-guru/sls-jest/doc/spies/eventbridge.md

 Matching only against the `detail-type` is not specific enough.
 The second test might see the event from the previous one and return successfully, when in fact no event was placed in that scenario.

-A better a test would be:
+A better test would be:

 ```typescript
 it('should see an orderCreated event - use case 1', async () => {